French Driving Licences

-Find out about getting a French driving licence and driving scooters or mopeds in France...
+Find out about getting a French driving licence and the different categories of driving licence in France...

-The licence B permits a driver to drive a vehicle with a maximum weight of 3,5 tons, which seats no more than nine passengers including the driver.
+The licence B French driving permit allows you to drive a vehicle with a maximum weight of 3,5 tons, which seats no more than nine people.
 This includes standard passenger cars, people carriers and minibuses.
 Holders of licence B may tow a trailer with a maximum weight of 750 Kg (or at least not heavier than the towing car) with a total weight of 3,5 tons.